 Steps to becoming an HCVP Landlord

-1. Advertise available property at HousingCleveland.org.
+1. Advertise available property at GoSection8.com or HousingCleveland.org.
 The owner may list properties free of charge.

 You may also wish to advertise your property through a newspaper or alternative source.
 If so, please place in your ad that "vouchers are welcome."

 2. Screen Applicants.
-Once your property is listed, it is the owner's responsibility to screen applicants for suitability in renting the unit.
+Once your property is listed, it is the owner's responsibility to legally screen applicants for suitability as tenants.
 If you receive calls from applicants interested in your unit, take applications, show your unit and choose a family you are interested in renting the unit to.

 3. RFTA.
 (Request For Tenancy Approval) Packet.
 The family chosen by the owner will provide the owner with a packet of moving forms.
 Please fill out the forms completely.
 A lease will be included in the packet.
 The owner may also use his/her own lease.
 The lease is the agreement between the owner and participant.
 Both the owner and participant should sign and date all forms where indicated.
 The owner or participant should take the completed forms to HCVP at 8120 Kinsman Road, Cleveland, Ohio 44104.